Frequently asked questions

 Note: If your home entertainment equipment has been taken away for repairs, it’ll either be returned or you’ll get an update within 5 working days.
 However, in exceptional circumstances, this may take longer.

-If your product isn’t listed online, call us free on 0333 000 4966 and we’ll be happy to help.
-Calls may be recorded and monitored for quality and training purposes.
+If your product isn’t listed online, please contact us and we’ll be happy to help.

 There are a few reasons your number may not be working.